Skip to content

 Inside the Virgin Australia Sydney lounge

-This lounge occupies two levels in the Virgin Australia domestic terminal, with the upper level offering some good views across the tarmac of Sydney’s domestic and international arrivals.
+This lounge occupies two levels in the Virgin Australia domestic terminal.
+The upper level offers good views across the tarmac of Sydney’s domestic and international arrivals.
 The bottom level is not so great, looking out on the rooftops.

 This quirky video from the airline shows a comparison between the experience of being a ‘regular’ passenger and one using Premium Entry: